Strong Gravitational Lensing by Bardeen Black Hole in Cloud of Strings

 \section{Abstract}

 We investigate the gravitational lensing by Bardeen black hole in cloud of strings (CoS) in strong field limit.
 The effect of CoS parameter $b$ has been outlined in comparison with Bardeen black hole lens.
-The impact parameter increases as we increase the CoS parameter consequently more photons approach towards lens.
-We also obtain magnification of relativistic images and determine relativistic Einstein rings by using the parameters of two astrophysical black hole lenses $SgrA^{*}$ and $M87^{*}$.
-We constrain CoS parameter of black hole using EHT observations for these black holes.
-We also consider the time delay of signals in the presence of CoS parameter.
-It is significantly measurable for supermassive black hole $M87^{*}$ than $SgrA^{*}$.
-This analysis would constrain the Bardeen black hole in CoS as one of the candidate of primordial gravitational lens.
+The strong deflection limit coefficients are determined in terms of impact parameter for various values of CoS parameter.
+We obtain magnification of relativistic images and determine relativistic Einstein rings by using the parameters of two astrophysical black hole lenses $SgrA^{*}$ and $M87^{*}$.
+We constrain CoS parameter of Bardeen black hole using EHT observations for these black holes.